Claude runtime authorization

 MCP has no auth layer

 MCP's authentication is optional.
-Enterprise deployments using Claude Desktop or Claude Code expose MCP tools with no centralized access control or audit trail.
+Enterprise deployments using Claude Desktop or Claude Code expose MCP tools with no centralized access control or decision records.

 Prompt injection persists

 OWASP LLM01:2025 ranks prompt injection as the top LLM vulnerability.
 Constitutional AI reduces risk but cannot eliminate it.
-Authorization is the defense-in-depth layer.
+Enforcement is the defense-in-depth layer.

 Before and after Veto